-Katy Bowman – Aligned and Well
+Katy Bowman – Aligned

 Jonathan: Hey everyone, Jonathan Bailor back with another bonus Smarter Science of Slim podcast.
 Definitely a great show for you today.
 Our guest is into Science and she is into applying it to help people live better.
 You know I’m happy to have her on the show.
 She is a master’s level Biochemist and she is the only human Physics Scientist that has focused her expertise to address our country’s epidemic level health crisis and the mechanical causes of disease.

 That in and of itself is worth a podcast, I tell you folks and in addition to directing the Restorative Exercise Institute in Ventura, California, she is also the producer and talent of Aligned and Well, the DVD line as well as a bunch of cool stuff over with Gaiam’s Restorative Exercise series.
 Katy Bowman stays busy, she stays balanced and she is in the mechanical causes of disease.
 Katy, welcome to the show.

 Jonathan: What are the mechanical causes of disease?